LauraBirau/MessangerApp/README.md

 # MessangerApp
-This repository contains an app built for the Software Design course from HZ University of Applied Sciences.
+This repository contains an app built for the Software Design course from HZ University of Applied Sciences made by Laura Birau (LauraBirau) and Dawid Czuba(Dajzio).

 ## Cooperation